-The American reality show Swamp People has shown the world how people living along the swamps of Louisiana, down South, hunt down, wrestle and capture alligators.
-I imagine this is a bit mystifying for us outsiders who never come in contact with crocodiles or alligators and have no clue what those guys are up to and why they do what they do.
+The American reality show, Swamp People, has shown the world how people living along the swamps of Louisiana hunt down, wrestle, and capture alligators.
+I imagine this is a bit mystifying for us outsiders, who never come in contact with crocodiles or alligators, and have no clue what those guys are up to.
+Why do they do what they do?

 Let's look at what it's like for those who live near these dangerous creatures and what motivates them to hunt down crocodiles and alligators.

 We're not talking docile deer here, that are "sitting ducks", so to speak.
-Crocodiles and alligators are known to kill children, men, women, tourists.
-In some areas, such as Louisiana where the the Swamp People hunt them, there is an overpopulation of them and they creep into people's backyards and terrorize them.
+Crocodiles and alligators are known to kill children, men, women, and tourists.
+In some areas, such as Louisiana where the Swamp People hunt them, there is an overpopulation of crocodiles and alligators, and they creep into people's backyards and terrorize them.
 Many hunters and their supporters feel it is a public service to keep the crocodile and alligator population down, to stave off their predation and terror.

 The American alligator is known to kill people in the Southern US, particularly Louisiana and Florida.

 There's some money to be made in hunting crocodiles.
 People eat the meat of the creature, particularly in the Southern US and in Asia, and also make purses, boots, jackets, belts, and wallets from the skin.

 In areas like Louisiana, where poverty is a strong possibility and people live off the land, hunting these reptilian predators is a good living and, basically, a job.
 It's that entrepreneurial spirit at work.

 These guys pay for their hunting licenses and only hunt during the hunting season.
 They are legitimate businessmen.
 They sell what they hunt.